-A core capacity of nonprofits and foundations is managing and governing digital data in ways that advance their mission and respect the rights of the people they serve.
-To support this capacity, we:
+A core capacity of every modern civil society organization is managing and governing digital resources in ways that advance its mission in line with its values.
+To support this capacity, the Digital Impact initiative:

-The Stanford Center on Philanthropy and Civil Society (Stanford PACS) develops and shares knowledge to improve philanthropy, strengthen civil society, and effect social change.
-Stanford PACS connects students, scholars and practitioners, and publishes the preeminent journal, Stanford Social Innovation Review.
+Stanford PACS develops and shares knowledge to improve philanthropy, strengthen civil society, and effect social change, connects students, scholars and practitioners, and publishes the preeminent journal, Stanford Social Innovation Review (SSIR).